MorhafAlshibly/coanda/docs/static/index.md

 sidebar_class_name: navbar__toggle
 ---

 coanda is a modern API for the modern game developer.
 It is a GraphQL API that provides a simple and efficient way to access the data you need to build your game.
-Coanda is designed to be easy to use, fast, and reliable.
+It is designed to be easy to use, fast, and reliable.
 It is built on top of the latest technologies and is constantly updated to provide the best experience for game developers.

 ## 🗓️ Events